Swado95/SmashRipJk/README.md

 # SmashRipJk

-is a cnacer game with cancer code
+is a cancer game with cancer code